civio/quienmanda/README.md

 [1c]: https://github.com/mbleigh/acts-as-taggable-on/issues/192#issuecomment-23538713

 In production uploaded pictures are stored in S3, so you will need to provide your AWS credentials, which we handle safely using the Figaro gem.
 Edit `config/application.yml` and then run `rake figaro:heroku` to set the env variables in Heroku.

+You can now start the app:

+    $ heroku apps:open

 To back up the Heroku database contents, [see][2]: